wcrowe20/target-retail-accelerator/create-a-directory-inside-here-with-your-entry/david-lu/README.md

 **The Feed**

 Polls appear in an Instagram-like, vertically scrolling feed.
-Big product images fill up the screen.
+Big product images fill the screen.
 One can switch between "All Polls" and "Polls I follow" by tapping or swiping the header, a la Sparrow.